Best Cheap Home Insurance Companies in Virginia (2026)

 If your home is more likely to suffer wind damage, you may want to take steps to protect it.
 You can do this by pruning limbs off nearby trees and having your roof inspected regularly.

-High winds caused nearly $33 million of damage to Virginia homes over 51 days in 2023, according to the National Centers for Environmental Information (NCEI).
+High winds caused nearly $66 million of damage to Virginia homes from 2020 to 2025, according to the National Centers for Environmental Information (NCEI).
 This doesn't include hurricane or tropical storm damage.

 flood icon